Even monkeys fall from trees (猿も木から落ちる)Japanese saying

 There are those that advocate using a curved blade, sometimes dramatically “cambered,” as some call this shape, for all applications.
-Those who teach this sloppy technique twist themselves into knots justifying tricks to approximate flat surfaces using such blades.
+Those who advocate this sloppy technique twist themselves into knots justifying tricks to approximate flat surfaces using such blades.
 I have no doubt this is an ancient technique, but I suspect it is a sad practice that sprung from the carelessness of some craftsmen in flattening their sharpening stones, and with time this bad habit became a tradition in some quarters.
 I strongly suspect fans of this strange way of doing business habitually sand all visible surfaces anyway so tracks and ridges are not a problem for them.
 But the fact remains that perfectly flat, track/ridge-free surfaces work best for joinery.

 Tradition and “monkey see monkey do” are a useful place to start, but as his skill level increases, the thoughtful and efficient craftsman will eventually seek to confirm the validity of the traditions he has been taught.
 I urge Beloved Customer to get started early.

 Sadly, too many people never notice the strange instruction label pasted to their boot’s sole, nor that smelly stuff sloshing around inside.（ツ)

 In this post, we have discussed 12 serious points about plane and chisel blades and how to use and improve them all but a few woodworkers in the West are unaware of, or ignore, but which are common knowledge among professional Japanese woodworkers in advanced trades.
 While condensed, it is enough information to fill a book.
 But in return for this river of knowledge all your humble servant requests is the bananas you have in your back pocketses right now (BYOB, remember?).
 You didn’t sit on them did you?

 The next installment in this simian soap opera of sharpening will focus less on monkeyshines, and more on stones and techniques.
 Please stay tuned.
 Until then, I have the honor to remain,